rjclancy/spring-professional-5-study-quide/index.md

  ### What are the examples of @Conditional annotations?
 How are they used?
 ## Spring Boot Actuator
  ### What value does Spring Boot Actuator provide?
-In essence, Actuator brings production-ready features to our application.
+Actuator brings production-ready features to our application.
 Monitoring our app, gathering metrics, understanding traffic or the state of our database becomes trivial with this dependency.
 The main benefit of this library is that we can get production grade tools without having to actually implement these features ourselves.